axe Developer Hub Glossary

 a11y

-Number-based abbreviation (or numeronym) for accessibility with 11 (eleven) representing the number of characters between the starting a and ending y in accessibility.
+Number-based abbreviation (or numeronym) for the word "accessibility", with "11" (eleven) representing the number of characters between the starting "a" and ending "y" in accessibility.
+Pronounced as ally.

 API Key

-axe Developer Hub allows you to create new test projects and shows you the results of your accessibility test runs.
-You can filter the results by date, session ID, and severity.
-You can monitor your accessibility results and group them by session ID.
-You can create as many projects as you need to monitor different websites.
+Axe Developer Hub allows you to create new test projects and shows you the results of your accessibility test runs.
+You can create as many projects as you need to view and manage accessibility in your websites and mobile apps.

 Best Practices